Komal40/IMDB-Clone/README.md

 # IMDB-Clone

 This project is a React-based website that resembles IMDB, providing users with the ability to explore upcoming, popular, and top-rated movies.
-It integrates with the TMDB movies API using the Axios library for fetching movie data.
+It integrates with the TMDB movies API using for fetching movie data.
 The website also features detailed movie pages and an engaging carousel for showcasing featured films.

 ## Features